 I studied at Utrecht University (the Netherlands) for both my bachelor’s in Cognitive and Neurobiological Psychology and for my master’s in Applied Cognitive Psychology.
 I have specialized mainly in physiological data, such as EEG, eye-tracking, and facial muscle activation.

-Moreover, I will focus on exploring whether signs of stress and depression occur in a person’s physiology (biomarkers), such as speech, bodily movements, and facial muscle tension.
+During my PhD, I focus on exploring whether signs of stress and depression occur in a person’s physiology (biomarkers), such as speech, bodily movements, and facial muscle tension.

 Born in Sichuan, China, I studied animal medicine in Southwest University and did my bachelor thesis on Study on the Mechanism of Protecting F81 Cells from Canine Parvovirus by the Total Polysaccharides of Compound Kuqin in vitro.
 Then I moved to Guangxi University, and majored in veterinary pharmacology and toxicology with master thesis on The Study of Flunixin Meglumine Taste-masking Orally Disintegrating Tablet.
 These experiences encouraged me to study in interdisciplinary subject and higher platform, and I am lucky to get the scholarship from Ghent University, now I participate in the project: The human dog: translational research on the neurobiological effects of rTMS of the left frontal cortex.
 The aim of this project is to investigate the effects of the aHF-rTMS protocol on neuronal metabolism, and on the serotonergic neurotransmitter system of the normal and diseased canine brain.